ionic-team/capacitor/android/capacitor/README.md

 apply from: 'capacitor.settings.gradle'
 ```

-comment line 2-3 and - this is very important - sync your project now!
+and comment line 2-3.
 ```
 //include ':capacitor-android'
 //project(':capacitor-android').projectDir = new File('../node_modules/@capacitor/android/capacitor/')
 ```
+**Important** Sync your project now!

-After the sync finished and change the path in the 3rd line so it points to local android runtime
+After the sync has finished, uncomment the 2 lines and change the path in the 3rd line so it points toy your local android runtime
 ```
 project(':capacitor-android').projectDir = new File('../../capacitor/android/capacitor/')
 ```
-and sync again.
+and sync again!
 You should now be able to debug the project either on the emulator or on device.

-**Important** If you just change the path Gradle will do strange things and will propably break your project.
+**Important note** If you would have just changed the path (without syncing in between) Gradle would most propably have done strange things, which causes your build to fail.
 No idea why!

-#### Publish to maven local
+*Publish to maven local*

-**Runtime**

-Do your changes and when your ready to test run the below command
+To publish the runtime lib to your local maven repository run the below command
 ```
 ./gradlew publishToMavenLocal -PbintrayVersion=1.0.0-beta.xx
 ```
-to publish the runtime library to your local maven repository.
+Replace the `1.0.0-beta.xx` with your actual version number.
 You can run the command multiple times using the same
 version.
 There is no need to use different version numbers.
 Android Studio will recognize the change to the dependency
 almost immediately.

-**Your project**

-Open `/yourproject/android/settings.gradle`, which should look like
+Then change to your capacitor project and open `android/settings.gradle`, which should look like
 ```
 include ':app'
 include ':capacitor-android'